 Please note: Sixth Street will remain closed on weekends for the Farmers Market per the Market's existing street-use permit.

-Begun in January 2011 and constructed by BNSF, the Railway Phase is now substantially complete.This phase included reconstruction of the main rail line from Columbia Street to Jefferson Street, construction of an earthen berm and and new bridge structures at Esther and Grant streets.
+Begun in January 2011 and constructed by BNSF, the Railway Phase is complete.This phase included reconstruction of the main rail line from Columbia Street to Jefferson Street, construction of an earthen berm and and new bridge structures at Esther and Grant streets.
 The BNSF project also allows the closure of the at-grade rail crossings at Jefferson Street and Eighth Street.
 Port area access will then be possible by way of the Grant Street underpass.The overall project will also improve the safety and efficiency of BNSF Railway operations in Vancouver by decreasing delays on the main rail line and eliminating two at-grade crossings, at Jefferson Street and Eighth Street.

 Drawing on stakeholder input, several design principles and recommendations helped shape the nature of the Grant Street and Esther Street underpasses.
 These include: